 First Presbyterian is a House of Prayer that prays diligently, fervently, and expectantly for our members, visitors, the downtown community, and missions locally and around the world.

 To Receive Prayer

-There are a number of ways to receive individual prayer at First Pres.
+There are a number of ways to receive individual prayer at First Presbyterian:

 • Meet with one of the Elders for prayer on Sunday mornings after the services.

-• Attend the Tuesday Night Prayer Service offered every Tuesday at 7:00pm in Harper Prayer Chapel.
+• Attend the Healing & Prayer Service offered every Tuesday at 7:00pm in Harper Prayer Chapel.

 Different areas are available for anyone who would like to serve in the Prayer Ministry.